Instructor II (Field)

 Responsible for keeping own immediate work area in a neat and orderly condition to ensure safety of self and coworkers.
 Will report any unsafe conditions and/or practices to the appropriate supervisor and human resources.
 Will immediately correct any unsafe conditions to the best of own ability.

-Bachelor's degree and a minimum of five (5) years recent experience controlling live traffic, or recent experience as a contract Instructor at an FAA facility, or equivalent combination of education / experience.
+Must have a minimum of five (5) years recent CPC experience controlling live traffic, or recent experience as a contract Instructor at an FAA facility.
+Recent experience must have occurred within the last five (5) years.

 Must complete FAA’s Facility Instructor Training (Course 10501).
 Required to observe certified Instructors in one full class in order to be eligible for classroom certification, unless a written waiver is granted by the Contracting Officer’s Representative (COR).
 Must teach a minimum of five (5) lesson plans under the observation of a certified Instructor.
 Must be observed for at least one (1) hour and have documented performance using FAA’s Performance Evaluation Critique Sheet, Contract Instructor Evaluation and Classroom form.
 Must complete a written knowledge test developed by the FAA for each position/sector to be taught.
 Each sector knowledge test must be passed with a score of at least seventy percent (70%).
 Must complete a minimum of five (5) but no more than twenty (20) simulation scenarios for each position/sector to be taught.
 Must observe at least ten (10) hours of developmental air traffic laboratory instruction conducted by certified Instructors.
 Must conduct a minimum of three (3) hours of non-radar instruction, and a minimum of three (3) hours of radar/radar associate laboratory instruction, under the observation of a certified Instructor.